jackdewinter/pymarkdown/newdocs/src/plugins/rule_md045.md

 [arch-diagram]: /images/arch.png
 ```

-> **Explanation**: This example shows a reference-style image link with descriptive alt text ("A diagram of the system architecture.").
-The alt text is non-empty and meaningful, satisfying the rule.
-This mirrors the failure case for reference images, demonstrating the correct usage.
+> **Explanation**: This example shows a reference-style image link with descriptive
+> alt text ("A diagram of the system architecture.").
+The alt text is non-empty
+> and meaningful, satisfying the rule.
+This mirrors the failure case for reference
+> images, demonstrating the correct usage.

 ## Fix Description

-The reason for not being able to auto-fix this rule is context.
-While it is easy
-to detect that no alternate text has been provided for an image, the summarization of
+Auto-fix is not possible because meaningful alt text requires understanding the
-the intended content of the link exceeds the scope of the project's context.
+image's content and context, which exceeds the scope of an in-document linter.
+Generating
-Any generated context would require scanning the destination link and
+alt text would require fetching and summarizing the destination image, which is
-providing a summary of that image that was relevant to the current document.
+outside this project's scope.

 ## Configuration